cunnie/writings/i_am_become_forever.md

 it came to preventing water leaks, especially when one didn't have to worry about crumbling grout.

-He slept late — it was 8am, and the sun had already risen, when he woke.
-He opened the curtains and he had to admit that the mountains in the background made a very impressive view.
+He slept late — it was 8am, and the sun had already risen when he woke.
+He opened the curtains and had to admit that the mountains in the background made a very impressive view.
 He also noticed that it was cold, and apparently the management decided to save money by keeping the heat as low as possible.
+Easily
-Easily remedied: he'd wear an undershirt as well as a sweater.
+remedied: he'd wear an undershirt as well as a sweater.

-He opened his suitcase and knew he was not equipped for this weather — he needed some shopping before he set off.
+He opened his suitcase and knew he was not equipped for this weather — he needed to do some shopping before he set off.
 He stopped in a clothing store which seemed to cater to locals, and after spending a couple of hundred dollars came out with enough to keep him warm for the car-ride down and for sleeping in an abandoned building with no heating.
 And water, too.
 And some jerky — when hungry, jerky works in a pinch.

 Dressed in his new clothes, he took a cab back to the airport where he rented a 4WD and headed down Route 3 to the Ballistic Missile Early Warning System site.